-ANSA - The developer has provided an illustrative plan with indicative housing types and numbers.
+Cheshire East Greenspaces Team - No additional comments received as a result of reconsultation.
+The developer has provided an illustrative plan with indicative housing types and numbers.
 Until the housing schedule is finalised it is not possible to accurately calculate the Public Open Space (POS) requirements.
 However, in line with the Policy SE6 of the CEC Local Plan, we will expect 65m2 POS per family dwelling.
 On a development of this size we would expect to see all the POS on site and that does seem to be reflected on the submitted plans.
 ROS is provided on site, no objections.

-Highways - No objections subject to financial contribution towards Canute Place roundabout improvements and signalised pedestrian crossing across Northwich Road.
+Highways - Comments following reconsultation - No objections subject to financial contribution towards Canute Place roundabout improvements and signalised pedestrian crossing across Northwich Road.

-Environmental Protection - No objections subject to conditions
+Environmental Protection - No additional comments following reconsultation - No objections subject to conditions

-PROW - No objections subject to condition relating to information packs.
+PROW - No additional comments following reconsultation - No objections subject to condition relating to information packs.